justicehub-in/know-your-high-court-judges/README.md

-# Summer of Data | Chapter 1 | Dataset on Indian High Court Judges
+# Summer of Data | Chapter 1 | KHOJ - Dataset about the Indian High Court judges

 ## About the Event